 Who do I say that I am?

 For all of us, to truly know who and what we are remains a work in progress during our time on Earth.
 We are to a large extent mysteries to ourselves.
 The inquiry ultimately resists explanation in the usual sense, and the matter paradoxically grows more uncanny the more we seem to crack the mystery.
 Those who may happen upon my website, and the texts and videos I am now posting online, have a right to expect a rough-drawn sketch of my own self-assessment.
 Fair enough.
-After all, I am approaching—two years hence—the sobering status of a septuagenarian.
-By this point, I should know enough about myself to stand confidently, if somewhat precariously, between the ecstasies and agonies of seven decades, and cast a bemused glance at the providential meaning of it all.
+After all, I am approaching – two years hence – the sobering status of a septuagenarian.
+By this point, I should know enough about myself to stand confidently, if somewhat precariously, between the ecstasies and agonies of seven decades.
+It may be time to cast a bemused glance at the providential meaning of it all.

 A bit more about my origin and travels you can read in my Seven Islands, available in the “Writings” link above.
 Ever since I emerged from puberty and hit the grand age of 14, I’ve been obsessed with philosophy, religion and the stars (my first teenage career goal was to be an astronomer!).
 When my father bought the 1960 edition of the World Book Encyclopedia, I found myself reading every article it contained about astronomy, religion and philosophy.
 In my own adolescent way, I was looking for wisdom.
 Since then, I have clocked up half a century of experience in trying to understand and approach what has come to be known as the “three wisdoms,” that is, wisdom seen from the philosophical, theological and mystical points of view.